Virtual Private Network (VPN)

 About VPNThe Virtual Private Network, or VPN, connection is used most when working off campus.
 This connection will allow you to securely access specific resources that are restricted to the SMU Network.
 This includes library resources, network storage drives, many applications and all intranet websites.

 - You must have an existing internet connection before connecting to SMU VPN

 - You can use either the VPN portal (browser only) or download the full VPN client

 - Connecting to the SMU VPN allows access from an external ISP to on campus internet and intranet resources (library resources, policies, internal sites etc)

 There are currently two VPN solutions available, the AnyConnect VPN and the Global Protect VPN.
 The Global Protect is a new VPN solutions that supports a larger number of connections.
 If you have not yet installed the AnyConnect client, please select the Global Protect VPN as your solution.
 The AnyConnect client will continue to work at this time.

-How to Connect with the AnyConnect VPN
+Using the Cisco AnyConnect VPN